ahmedsherif/Celestial/README.md

 - Make IndieWeb accessible to less technically inclined folks.
 - To make something useful for myself and others while I figure out and learn backend content.

-Although spec compliance should ensure it works with any Micropub server, I will only be testing this with [Indiekit](https://github.com/paulrobertlloyd/indiekit/ "indiekit").
-Paul Robert Lloyd is currently working on its successor [here](https://github.com/paulrobertlloyd/indiekit-redux "indiekit-redux").
+Although spec compliance should ensure it works with any Micropub server, I will only be testing this with [Indiekit](https://github.com/getindiekit/indiekit/ "indiekit").
+Paul Robert Lloyd is currently working on its successor.

 ## To-Do